paperless-ngx/paperless-ngx/docs/advanced_usage.rst

 using the identifier which it has assigned to each document.
 You will end up getting files like ``0000123.pdf`` in your media directory.
 This isn't necessarily a bad thing, because you normally don't have to access these files manually.
-However, if you wish to name your files differently, you can do that by adjustng the ``PAPERLESS_FILENAME_FORMAT`` settings variable.
+However, if you wish to name your files differently, you can do that by adjusting the ``PAPERLESS_FILENAME_FORMAT`` settings variable.

 This variable allows you to configure the filename (folders are allowed!) using